 College Goal Sunday is a FREE event designed to help Louisiana college bound students and their families with the financial aid application process.
 Financial Aid professionals will be on hand to help complete the necessary paperwork (Free Application for Federal Student Aid—FAFSA) to get the funding needed to go to college with a particular focus on helping low-income, first-generation college students and their families.
 Louisiana's College Goal Sunday event takes place in February of each year.

-LOSFA will host its annual FLY Tour at area post-secondary institutions from February 15-26.
-FLY is a dynamic theatrical presentation that uses poetry, music and drama to communicate the importance of financial literacy and fiscal responsibility.
+LOSFA's annual FLY Tour is a dynamic theatrical presentation that uses poetry, music and drama to communicate the importance of financial literacy and fiscal responsibility.
 Acts featured in the FLY tour will help students learn about financial aid for college, money management, on-campus support services for students and more.

 LOSFA annually provides presenters for individual high school financial aid workshops for parents and students.
 In Academic Year 2009-2010, LOSFA conducted financial aid and college access workshops at 229 individual high schools and 76 multi-high school events that were attended by 54,650 students and parents.